archie426/GunPermissionFree/README.md

+#PLEASE HEAD TO https://github.com/IcePlugins/GunPermission - THIS IS NO LONGER BEING MAINTAINED HERE

 # GunPermissionFree
 A free GunPermission plugin

 Note: I do not provide support for this, if you want support buy Roy's paid ImperialPlugin.
 The reason I made this is because it seemed ridiculous to me to pay five dollars for a few lines of code.